 There are two journeys for moving goods from Northern Ireland to Great Britain:

-If you are new to TSS we recommend the Getting Started section on NICTA and the Beginner’s Guide.
+If you are new to Trader Support Service (TSS) we recommend the Getting Started section on Northern Ireland Customs and Trade Academy (NICTA) and the Beginner’s Guide.

 For direct movements from Northern Ireland to Great Britain, only some goods will require an export declaration.
 Refer to the Movement of Goods from NI to GB: Step-by-step guide on NICTA to see if this applies to your goods.
 If your goods do not require an export declaration, you may not need to complete any declarations pre- or post-movement.